 I am Special Educational Needs and Disabilities Co-ordinator (SENDCo) at an all boys’ comprehensive school in West London.
 Starting as a history teacher in 2000, I moved into SEN in 2005 after a sabbatical in Japan where, amongst other experiences, I was a visiting language assistant in a school for children with special educational needs and complex disabilities.

 As a classroom teacher, I had always been motivated by engaging and supporting those students who find the curriculum a challenge, so when I was offered the opportunity to move into this area it felt like a natural progression.
 I have since completed a Postgraduate Diploma in Dyslexia and Literacy and have attended training to support secondary age students with Speech, Language and Communication Needs.
 I also act as the school’s appointed assessor for Examination Access Arrangements, which means I have responsibility for identifying and assessing students who may need adjustments to remove barriers to accessing examinations, such as extra time or a reader.
 Recently appointed as SENDCo, after more than 10 years as Deputy, I now have oversight for all aspects of Special Educational Needs and Disabilities in the school – as well as teaching two classes of Year 7 history to keep me putting fine words into practice!

 Mr Daniel Garrigan, Elected Parent Governor

-Co-Chair of the Finance and Resources committee and Pay committee.
+Vice Chair of the Full Governing Body.
+Chair of the Pay committee.
+Vice-Chair of the Finance and Resources committee.
 Member of the Pupil Experience and Wellbeing Committee.
 Link Governor for Health and Safety.